rougeth/bottery/docs/handlers.rst

 =================

 When you create a new Bottery project, it will contain a file called `handlers.py`.
-This file contains the rules that allow the bot to decide the response to a message, based on its content.
+This file contains the rules that allow the bot to decide which view will respond the messages.

 Here is a sample `handlers.py` file: